 The Company's independent directors each receive an annual fee of \$90,000.
 They also receive \$3,000, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, and \$2,500, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Audit Committee, Nominating and Corporate Governance Committee, and Compensation Committee meeting.
 The chair of the Audit Committee receives an annual fee of \$25,000 and the chair of the Nominating and Corporate Governance Committee and the Compensation Committee receives an annual fee of \$10,000 for their additional services in these capacities.
-In addition, other members of the Audit Committee receive an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee receive an annual fee of \$6,000.
+In addition, other members of the Audit Committee receive an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee receives an annual fee of \$6,000.

-On January 26, 2018, the board of directors established the MCC Special Committee, for the purpose of assessing the merits of various proposed strategic transactions.
-As compensation for serving on the MCC Special Committee, each independent director received a one-time retainer of \$25,000 plus reimbursement of out-of-pocket expenses, consistent with the Company's policies for reimbursement of members of the board of directors.
-In addition, the chairman of the MCC Special Committee receives a monthly fee of \$15,000 and other members receive a monthly fee of \$10,000.
+On January 26, 2018, the board of directors established the special committee of the Board, comprised solely of directors who are not "interested persons" of the Company as such term is defined in Section 2(a)(19) of the 1940 Act (the "Special Committee"), for the purpose of assessing the merits of various proposed strategic transactions.
+As compensation for serving on the Special Committee, each independent director received a one-time retainer of \$25,000 plus reimbursement of out-of-pocket expenses, consistent with the Company's policies for reimbursement of members of the board of directors.
+In addition, the chairman of the Special Committee receives a monthly fee of \$15,000 and other members receive a monthly fee of \$10,000.

 Pursuant to the Settlement Term Sheet, on April 15, 2019, the board of directors appointed David A. Lorber and Lowell W. Robinson to the Board to fill the vacancies on the Board created by the resignations of Mark Lerdal and John E. Mack, respectively.
 In addition, the board of directors added: (i) Messrs.
-Lorber and Robinson to the MCC Special Committee, with Mr. Lorber serving as Chair of the MCC Special Committee; (ii) Mr. Lorber to the Nominating and Corporate Governance Committee and the Compensation Committee; and Mr. Robinson to the Audit Committee.
+Lorber and Robinson to the Special Committee, with Mr. Lorber serving as Chair of the Special Committee; (ii) Mr. Lorber to the Nominating and Corporate Governance Committee and the Compensation Committee; and Mr. Robinson to the Audit Committee.
 In addition to the compensation described above, each of Mr. Lorber and Mr. Robinson received the one-time retainer of \$25,000 plus reimbursement of out-of-pocket expenses, consistent with the Company's policies for reimbursement of members of the board of directors.

 No compensation is paid to directors who are "interested persons" of the Company (as such term is defined in the 1940 Act).
-For the three months ended December 31, 2019 and 2018, we accrued \$0.3 million and \$0.3 million for directors' fees expense, respectively.
+For the three and six months ended March 31, 2020, we accrued \$0.3 million and \$0.6 million for directors' fees expense, respectively.
+For the three and six months ended March 31, 2019, we accrued \$0.4 million and \$0.7 million for directors' fees expense, respectively.